Gibberlings3/Grey_The_Dog/c#greythedog/readme.english.txt

 INSTALLATION

-Unzip the folder "c#greythedog" and the "setup-c#greythedog.exe" into your game folder (BG:EE/SOD/BG2/BGT/BGII:EE/EET) directory.
+Windows: Unzip the folder "c#greythedog" and the "setup-c#greythedog.exe" into your game folder (BG:EE/SOD/BG2/BGT/BGII:EE/EET) directory.
 Double click the "setup-c#greythedog.exe" and follow the instructions onscreen.
 Make sure the game is not running while installing the mod.
 Do not run more than one mod setup at a time.
 Close the command window after installation by pressing "Enter" (not clicking on the red cross.)

-Currently, only the Windows version of the mod exists.
-Using the correct install method, it should be working on MAC OS X and Linux installs, too.

 For BGT, install ToBEx to restrict Grey from using some maces and boots.